keremtiryaki/Ansible-hands-on-samples/configuration/readme.md

-===Ansible configuration settings order of operations 1 $ANSIBLE_CONFIG 	- Env variable
+# Ansible configuration settings order of operations
+1 $ANSIBLE_CONFIG 	- Env variable
 2 ./ansible.cfg 	- you can use this configuration files with git 3 ~/.ansible.cfg 	- home settings you need to set the conf for all team members